Wheel bearings are components that are designed with high precision to ensure that they support the smooth running of mechanical movements.

 Apart from simply facilitating movement, bearings also help to carry heavy loads with great ease and efficiency.

 There are different types of bearings, including ball bearings and roller bearings, generally used in cars.
 This type is used especially because it can support both radial and axial loads.
 Let’s take a quick look at the possible signs that you are dealing with a bad wheel bearing.

-Symptoms of a bad wheel bearing
+The main symptoms of a bad wheel bearing include:

 1. Grinding or Grating sound from the wheel

 One of the most common and most recognizable symptoms associated with bad wheel bearings is noise emanating from a moving vehicle’s wheel.
 You may confuse this with engine noise, but you will probably hear a crunching or grinding sound that becomes louder as the vehicle accelerates if you listen closely.